 How to Choose the Right Wax for Your Candle?

 To choose the right wax, consider candle type, desired scent strength, appearance, environmental impact, and cost.
+For a deeper decision guide, see how to choose the best wax for candle making.

 - Identify Candle Type: Container candles benefit from soft waxes like soy, while pillars require harder waxes like beeswax.